English Lab Puppies - Read prior to placing a deposit

 - What if we can not come out on the designated pick up day?
 Then you will need to contact us and let us know, and what we do largely depends where you are in the pick list (1st pick vs 3rd or 4th pick) we can help you select a puppy based on pictures/video and what we have observed in puppy behavior vs what you are wanting in a puppy.
 We post take home days so you can plan accordingly.
 If you cannot make it out on pick up day and are not able to pick through pictures then you will be bumped from your pick spot unless otherwise agreed upon.

 - What is Limited and full registration?
 Limited Registration means that the dog is registered but no litters produced by that dog are eligible for registration.
 Full Registration means that a dog is registered and that litters produced may be eligible for registration.
 Limited Registration helps breeders protect their breeding programs.
-All of our puppies are placed with limited registration.
+All of our english lab puppies are placed with limited registration.
+We do NOT place puppies with full registration.
+Do not put down a deposit and then a few weeks/months later tell us you want to get full with your puppy.
+We do NOT place pups with full unless you are an established breeder whom we are familiar with and talk to us BEFORE.

 - Are you a licensed kennel?
 Yes!
 We are licensed and inspected by the state of Wisconsin license number: 289509-DS